-The Department of Computer Science will launch a doctoral track in three of its majors in the academic year 2017-2018:
+The Department of Computer Science will launch a doctoral track in four of its majors in the academic year 2017-2018:

 - Bioinformatics and Digital Health (Life Science Technologies)

 - Complex Systems (Life Science Technologies)

 - Machine Learning, Data Science and Artificial Intelligence (Computer, Communication and Information Sciences)

 Doctoral track is a competitive track where only a limited number of top students will be admitted.
 Students selected to the doctoral track can have their studies tailored towards pursuing PhD studies and can start working towards PhD in one of the department’s research groups already during their Master studies.
 Each student will have a supervising professor who monitors the student’s progress and who supervises his/her work in the research group.